 I teach in the Philosophy, Critical Race and Ethnicity Studies, Women and Gender Studies, and Peace and Justice Studies Programs.
-I work primarily in social epistemology and social/political philosophy, with an emphasis on feminist philosophy, philosophy of sexuality, critical race theory, global and decolonial philosophy.
+I work primarily in ethics, social epistemology, and social/political philosophy, with an emphasis on feminist philosophy, philosophy of sexuality, critical race theory, global and decolonial philosophy.
 I’m interested in philosophy as a practical, real-world tool for both understanding and interpreting the law, and as a critical apparatus for disaster planning and response.
 I think philosophy can help us to come at problems from unconventional angles, and to bring a systematic, critical eye to serious, real-world problems.